Offices in Virginia, Maryland,

 Q5: Can I get alimony (spousal support) in New York?

-A5: New York allows for spousal support, also known as alimony or maintenance.
+A5: New York State divorce rules allow for spousal support, also known as alimony or maintenance.
 The court may award temporary or permanent maintenance based on factors like the length of the marriage, the earning capacity of each spouse, and the standard of living during the marriage.

 Q6: What happens to child custody and support during a New York divorce?